Wire Cell Toolkit Apps

 This package provides toolkit layers at the top of an application stack.
 This includes

-• main command line programs, in particular wire-cell.
+- main command line programs, in particular

-• a Main class used in CLI and other application interfaces (such as art).
+Mainclass used in CLI and other application interfaces (such as art). - a few so called “apps” which are WCT components that provide a

 2. Programs